Wednesday, May 27, 2015

 Other factors aside from the CGI expansion include the acting from the original cast, which continues to empower the sequel.
 The talented newcomer James Spader gives an intensifying voice performance as the killer android Ultron.
 He provides a subtle impression of an evil metallic version of Tony Stark minus the humanity that is deep and compelling, which I best describe as a HAL 9000 (2001: A Space Odyssey) trapped in a machine's body.

 This movie is on a big budget, and the scenes are on such a large scale and magnitude.
-That's all for now in reviewing the sequel of The Avengers.
+That's all for now in my review of the sequel of The Avengers.
 I would watch it again but never say it is better than the first instalment.

 Star rating: (7/10) Good Movie